-When Alice Nunn first saw a Spectrum Health Now Mobile Cart, she couldn’t see herself ever using technology like that.
+When Alice Nunn first saw the Spectrum Health app, she couldn’t see herself ever using technology like that.

 “The technology was just so far advanced.
 I thought, ‘That’s just too technical for me.
 I don’t think I could handle that,’” Nunn said.
 “And besides, I wouldn’t be talking to an actual human face.”